Traffic noise is dangerous to our health – but what do we do about it?

 So, yes - if you are exposed to noise nuisance over a long period, research suggests that you may die from traffic noise.
 Therefore, our new and better tools must raise awareness of the negative effects of noise and thereby increase the chances of combating the dangers of exposure to traffic noise over a long period.

-If you want to know more about the new methods, you can contact us or sign up for our infomail about acoustics and noise – Then the news will automatically land directly in your inbox.
+If you want to know more about the new methods, you can contact us or sign up for new events, courses and training.

 This article was prepared under the auspices of a project in FORCE Technology to map knowledge about the negative effects of traffic noise on human health.
 The project is supported by the Danish Agency for Institutions and Educational Grants under the Ministry of Higher Education and Science.